yomojo/yomojo.github.io-web/_products/kraft01.markdown

 ---
-title: Kraft-Tex Simple Wallet
+title: Kraft-Tex Eco Sac
 tags:
 - kraft
 - message
 - image2
-- image3
-name: Simple Wallet
+name: Eco sac
 price:
-order: <div class="ecwid ecwid-SingleProduct-v2 ecwid-SingleProduct-v2-bordered ecwid-SingleProduct-v2-centered ecwid-Product ecwid-Product-115209445" itemscope itemtype="http://schema.org/Product" data-single-product-id="115209445"><div itemtype="http://schema.org/Offer" itemscope itemprop="offers"><div class="ecwid-productBrowser-price ecwid-price" itemprop="price" content="7.5" data-spw-price-location="button"><div itemprop="priceCurrency" content="GBP"></div></div></div><div customprop="options"></div><div customprop="addtobag"></div></div>
+order: <div class="ecwid ecwid-SingleProduct-v2 ecwid-SingleProduct-v2-bordered ecwid-SingleProduct-v2-centered ecwid-Product ecwid-Product-125554202" itemscope itemtype="http://schema.org/Product" data-single-product-id="125554202"><div itemtype="http://schema.org/Offer" itemscope itemprop="offers"><div class="ecwid-productBrowser-price ecwid-price" itemprop="price" content="12" data-spw-price-location="button"><div itemprop="priceCurrency" content="GBP"></div></div></div><div customprop="options"></div><div customprop="addtobag"></div></div>
-sku: kt01
+sku: kt02
-first_image: "/uploads/kraft-simple-wallet-blk.jpeg"
+first_image: "/uploads/kraft-eco-sac-nat.jpeg"
-second_image: "/uploads/kraft-simple-wallet-open.jpeg"
+second_image: "/uploads/kraft-eco-sac-nat-apples.jpeg"
-third_image: "/uploads/kraft-simple-wallet-blkwht.jpeg"
+third_image:
 fourth_image:
 weight: 130
 excerpt: |-
-  A simple wallet with three compartments—it uses an elastic closure.
-You can use the two side compartments for credit cards, notes and the middle one for coins.
+  A sac that can be used for many things—from storage to shopping or even hiding ugly plant pots with an eco sac that has so much character.
+An eco plastic free storage sac. **Please note—that Kraft-Tex is washable but not waterproof**.

+  **The sac will be packed flat.
+It will come creased and wrinkled—that is the nature of the material when it's used over a large area.
+This creates it's own unique character**.

-  Hand stitched—you can choose from three material colours, thread colours and elastic colours.
+  Machine stitched—you can choose from three material colours and two sizes currently.

-  Width x Height: 98mm x 70mm
 quoteperson:
 quote:
 packsize: